 abode iota review

 I had been monitoring various alarm systems over the years, like Nest Secure (I have Nest thermostats) and SimpliSafe, but I hadn’t found one that made me want to redo my entire setup completely.
-Once I read that abode had added HomeKit support to their iota starter kit, I begin to look at very closely.
+Early in 2020, abode added HomeKit support to their iota line, so I made the jump and have been very happy in the past year.

-I recently purchased an August lock, so the ability to automatically disable the alarm when I unlocked the door was very intriguing.
-After a few days of research, I made my purchase.
-I chose the abode iota starter kit, added a dedicated keypad, two smoke monitors, three slim door sensors, and an extra motion detector.
+When I made my initial abode investment, I chose the abode iota starter kit, added a dedicated keypad, two smoke monitors, three slim door sensors, and an extra motion detector.
 The iota starter kit includes a base station, a regular door sensor, and one keyfob.
 The base station consists of a built-in 1080p camera (works with HomeKit) and a built-in motion sensor.
 The base station works on Wi-Fi (requires ethernet for initial setup), has a cellular backup option, and includes a built-in battery if the power goes out.
-The extra motion sensor will replace the one in my living room, and I’ll mount the keypad in place of my existing one.
+The standalone motion sensor is in my living room, the iota base station with the camera and secondary motion sensor covers another area, and the keypad is in our laundry room.

 The keypad is pretty unique in that it connects to the wallplate with magnets.
 This feature makes it easy to mount and remove.
 It includes a built-in battery and must be charged via Micro USB every six months or so.
-I am using the keypad a lot less than I initially thought, as I am generally relying on the abode app to arm and disarm the system, but it was on sale, and I would have had to patch the wall otherwise.
-The app allows you to configure your passcode, add new ones, and delete unused ones.
+In the past year, we’ve only used the keypad when we need to disarm the alarm, and I’d rather not grab my iPhone to disarm using the abode app.
+Looking back, I’d still purchase it again because it’s a nice backup option and I would have had holes to patch in the drywall from the previous keypard on my old system.

 abode door sensors

 One aspect of DIY alarm systems that I don’t like is how large the door sensors are.
 They are generally white bricks that mount near the top of the door.
-The technology is relatively simple in them, though.
+Their technology is relatively simple, though.
 One part of the door sensor is a magnet, and another is the actual transmitter.
 When the door is open, the “seal” is broken, and that sends a signal to the alarm.

 Abode has three different types of door/window sensors.
 They have a standard model, a mini model, and a slim model.
 The slim model immediately caught my eye because it fits in a door jam and stays hidden.
 The standard and mini models are powered by replaceable batteries.
-The normal ones will last ten years, and the mini will last four years.
+The normal ones will last 10 years, and the mini will last four years.
 The slim model will last eight years, but it’s not replaceable.
 They also have a recessed model, but you’ll only want to go that route if you are comfortable drilling into your door.
 I was able to test the mini model and the slim one, and both were able to be installed within minutes using no tools whatsoever.
 You can see the slim model in the photo above.
+In my time using abode, I’ve not had a single issue with the door sensors disconnecting from the base station.
+It’s been flawless.
+The doors are also exposed as HomeKit alarm door sensors, so you can build automations around them.

 abode smoke monitor